brombal/stylix-docs/markdown/themes.md

 ### Use **functional prop values** to access the theme object from any style value

-Theme functions are accepted on **any style prop**, as well as anywhere that you can pass a [style object](/api/style-objects), including the [$css prop](/selectors) and the [useStyles](/api/useStyles), [useGlobalStyles](/api/useGlobalStyles), [useKeyframes](/api/useKeyframes) hooks.
-And any value, at any nested depth of a style object can be a theme function.
+Theme functions are accepted on **any style prop**, as well as anywhere that you can pass a [style object](/api/style-objects), including the [$css prop](/selectors) and the [useStyles](/api/useStyles), [useGlobalStyles](/api/useGlobalStyles), and [useKeyframes](/api/useKeyframes) hooks.
+Any value at any nested depth of a style object can be a theme function.

-Theme functions can return any value that a style prop accepts, including array values to use with [media queries](/media-queries), or entire style objects when used with style hooks or the $css prop.
+Theme functions can return any value that a style prop accepts, including arrays (for use with [media queries](/media-queries)), or entire style objects when used with style hooks or the $css prop.

 ### Change the current theme with `setTheme`

 Of course, the above example is just as static as the previous one—we didn't make any use of the `setTheme` state setter function that we created.

-The `<StylixProvider>` element's `setTheme` prop lets you provide any function that changes or replaces the theme object.
+The `<StylixProvider>` element's `setTheme` prop lets you provide any function that changes the object passed to `theme`.
 It could be a React state setter function, or a function you define.
 Whatever you provide, it can be accessed by descendant components using the `useStylixTheme` hook function.

 ```tsx-render-app
 import $, { StylixProvider, useStylixTheme } from '@stylix/core';